chasingbob/CatBits/README.md

 # CatBits

+##Why?
-AI projects build up from the basics
+Framework for AI projects build from the ground up for community contribution